 Drop us a line at email@example.com and let's talk about IT and how we can help.

 A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top performing small to mid-sized businesses in the greater Seattle area.
 We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies who don't have internal IT departments.
 Our clients typically range from 10 to 200 employees and we work primarily with professional services firms in the Puget Sound Region.
+If you’re experiencing IT issues contact us today.

 About the author: Kevin Gemeroy is the President & CEO of Dynamic Computing, a company he founded while in Business School at the University of Washington.
 He's was recognized as a 40 under 40 honoree by the Puget Sound Business Journal in 2018 and as Washington State's Mr. Future Business Leader by FBLA in 1998.
 He resides in Seattle, Washington.